lukePeavey/SplitType/CONTRIBUTING.md

 **Running [Puppeteer](https://pptr.dev) tests in locally**

-This runs the [Puppeteer](https://pptr.dev) tests (visual tests) against the local storybook server.
+This runs the [Puppeteer](https://pptr.dev) tests against the local storybook server.

 Note: you must start storybook before running this command